A program of Symbiosis Leadership AB

 Dates

 September–October 2026.
-Confirmed with participants to navigate the sustainability calendar — including Climate Week NYC / UNGA (September 20–27).
-Invitations go out before midsummer.
+Confirmed with participants to navigate the sustainability calendar.

 Location

-Swedish west coast — a restorative natural setting within reach of major European hubs.
-Working venue to be confirmed.
+Swedish west coast, a restorative natural setting within reach of major European hubs.

 Investment